zaybournand/SEC-FastAPI-Workshop/README.md

 #### 3. Install Dependencies:

-- pip install -r requirements.txt
+- pip install -r requirements.txt or use pip install fastapi 'uvicorn[standard]' requests python-dotenv google-genai google-api-core pydantic

 #### 4. Create a .env file in the project root and add your keys: